lnaglecocco/lnaglecocco.github.io/_publications/2023_magnetocaloric.md

 ---
 EliseAnne C. Koskelo, Nicola D. Kelly, **Liam A. V. Nagle-Cocco**, Joshua D. Bocarsly, Paromita Mukherjee, Cheng Liu, Qiang Zhang, Siân E. Dutton

 Elise was a masters student in the Dutton Group during the second year of my PhD.
-This work was her study of the magnetocaloric properties of some lanthanide antimony oxides.
+This work was her study of the magnetocaloric properties of some lanthanide antimony oxides, and was published in [ACS Inorganic Chemistry](https://doi.org/10.1021/acs.inorgchem.3c01137) on 16th June 2023.